 Even natural-born leaders can learn something from those with more experience.
-What’s more, a smart leader recognizes the limits of their own knowledge and knows when to ask for help.
-To become the best leader you can be, zero in on a few trusted individuals whose leadership style you admire and ask for their feedback.
+Moreover, smart leaders recognize the limits of their knowledge and know when to ask for help.
+To become your best leader, zero in on a few trusted individuals whose leadership style you admire and ask for their feedback.

-Asking for this kind of coaching works best if you give people a bit of time to think about it and gather their responses rather than springing the question on them in the moment.
+Asking for this kind of coaching works best if you give people time to think about it and gather their responses rather than springing the question on them now.
 Explain why you’re asking–that you’re looking to become a better leader at work–and mention any other factors that might help them narrow their feedback, like if you’re aiming to be promoted or are about to take the reins on an important project.

-Your reputation is something you build over the course of your career, but it only takes an instant to tear it down.
+Your reputation is something you build throughout your career, but it only takes an instant to tear it down.
 Protect it by always doing the right thing, even when no one is watching.

-When you have a reputation for integrity, people are inclined to trust you.
-When you’re trusted, people have faith in your decisions and it’s easier to lead them.
-By doing the right thing time and time again, you’ll establish the kind of integrity that separates those who merely hold the title of manager and those who others truly want to follow.
+People are inclined to trust you when you have a reputation for integrity.
+When you’re trusted, people have faith in your decisions, and it’s easier to lead them.
+By doing the right thing repeatedly, you’ll establish the kind of integrity that separates those who merely hold the title of manager and those who others truly want to follow.

 Leaders inspire others to act.
 Ironically, though, when they attempt to force others to act, that’s when leaders fail.
 Leading isn’t about forcing those beneath you to bend to your will.
 Instead, it’s about giving them the resources and encouragement they need to see your vision and become so invested in it themselves that they take action.

 Great leaders understand people–what makes them tick, why they do what they do, and what will inspire them.
 Sometimes these things are different for every person, which means it’s not an easy skill to acquire.
-If you’re able to master it, though, you’ll have the power to motivate and mobilize others to work toward a common goal, even if the work is difficult and the road to get there is long.
+If you can master it, you’ll have the power to motivate and mobilize others to work toward a common goal, even if the work is difficult and the road to get there is long.
 At work, this might mean inspiring your team to complete a stretch goal, pushing to meet a tight deadline, or even acting as the catalyst for a major organizational change.

-Along the path to Virgin Records and Virgin Airlines, Richard Branson stumbled with the dud that was Virgin Cola.
-Oprah Winfrey landed a coveted co-anchor spot on her first primetime news show only to be given the boot shortly after.
+Along the path to Virgin Records and Virgin Airlines, Richard Branson stumbled upon the dud that was Virgin Cola.
+Oprah Winfrey landed a coveted co-anchor spot on her first primetime news show, only to be given the boot shortly after.
 All great leaders experience failure, and the bigger the leader, the bigger the blunder can be.

-There isn’t a leader in the world who makes the right call on every single decision or accomplishes every goal they set out to achieve.
-The thing that sets lasting leaders apart is that they embrace failure as part of the process and don’t let it stop them from making big moves.
+There isn’t a leader in the workplace who makes the right call on every single decision or accomplishes every goal they set out to achieve.
+What sets lasting leaders apart is embracing failure as part of the process and not letting it stop them from making big moves.